Carpet Care Guide for Busy Families with Kids & Pets

 Vacuum Features That Matter

-- Adjustable height — Set correctly for your pile height (too low damages carpet)
+- Adjustable height is important—set it correctly for your pile height (too low damages carpet).

-- Strong suction — Look for sealed system to maintain power
+- Strong suction with a sealed system maintains power over time.

-- HEPA filter — Essential for allergy sufferers, traps fine particles
+- HEPA filter is essential for allergy sufferers since it traps fine particles.

-- Pet hair attachments — Rubber-edged tools lift pet hair better
+- Rubber-edged pet hair attachments lift pet hair better than standard tools.

 Vacuum by Carpet Type

-- Plush/cut pile — Use rotating brush, medium-high setting
+- Plush/cut pile: Use rotating brush on medium-high setting.

 Frequently Asked Questions